astrobytes-edu/astr596-modeling-universe/drafts/OLD-06-oop-fundamentals.md

 This seemingly simple concept of bundling data with behavior revolutionized programming.
 Let me tell you how it started...

-:::{admonition} 🌟 The More You Know: How Norwegian Scientists Invented OOP to Simulate Complex Systems
+:::{note} ⚠️🌟 The More You Know: How Norwegian Scientists Invented OOP to Simulate Complex Systems
-:class: history, dropdown
+:class: dropdown

 In 1962, Norwegian computer scientists Kristen Nygaard and Ole-Johan Dahl faced a mounting challenge at the Norwegian Computing Center.
 Nygaard had been developing simulations since 1957 - first for nuclear reactor calculations, then for operations research problems.
 Their early projects included analyzing factory layouts, airport departure systems, and harbor operations.
 The existing approaches using ALGOL 60 were becoming unwieldy for modeling these complex, interconnected systems with hundreds of interacting components.

 Their revolutionary solution?
 Create "objects" that bundled data with behavior.
-In 1965, they successfully used [SIMULA](http://kristennygaard.org/FORSKNINGSDOK_MAPPE/F_OO_start.html) I to analyze the Raufoss ammunitions factory layout - determining optimal arrangements for cranes and storage points.
+In 1965, they successfully used SIMULA I to analyze the Raufoss ammunitions factory layout - determining optimal arrangements for cranes and storage points.
 The program, punched on 1,130 cards, could simulate 2.5 days of factory operations in just 22 seconds.
 Each crane, storage point, and workstation became an object that knew its own state and could respond to events.

 ```python
 # Simplified concept in modern Python: